louis-bastien/inception/README.md

 # Inception 🧱
 **Multi-Service Web Infrastructure with Docker Compose**

 Inception is a project developed as part of the 42 curriculum to design a secure, production-like environment using Docker containers.
 It deploys a complete web hosting stack using containerized services, with isolated networks and persistent volumes.
+The goal was to design an infrastructure that reflects good DevOps practices, such as modular services, proper isolation, and minimal manual configuration.

 ### ✨ Key Features